 2. Where there is a general promise in the Scriptures which you may reasonably apply to the particular case before you.
 If its real meaning includes the particular thing for which you pray, or if you can reasonably apply the principle of the promise to the case, there you have evidence.

-For instance, suppose it is a time when wickedness prevails greatly, and you are led to pray for God's interference?
+For instance, suppose it is a time when wickedness prevails greatly, and you are led to pray for God's interference.
 What promise have you?
-Why, this one: "When the enemy shall come in like a flood, the Spirit of the Lord shall lift up a standard against him."
-Here you see is a general promise laying down a principle of God's administration, which you may apply to the case before you, as a warrant for exercising faith in prayer.
-And if the case come up, to inquire as to the time in which God will grant blessings in answer to prayer, you have this promise: "While they are yet speaking, I will hear."
+Why, this one: "When the enemy shall come in like a flood, the Spirit of the Lord shall lift up a standard against him" (Isaiah 59:19).
+Here you see a general promise, laying down a principle of God's administration, which you may apply to the case before you, as a warrant for exercising faith in prayer.
+And if the inquiry is made as to the time in which God will grant blessings in answer to prayer, you have this promise: "While they are yet speaking, I will hear" (Isaiah 65:24).

-There is a vast amount of general promises and principles laid down in the Bible, which Christians might make use of, if they would only think.
+There are general promises and principles laid down in the Bible which Christians might make use of, if they would only think.
 Whenever you are in circumstances to which the promises or principles apply, there you are to use them.
-A parent finds this promise: "The mercy of the Lord is from everlasting to everlasting upon them that fear him, and his righteousness unto children's children, to such as keep his covenant, and to those that remember his commandments to do them."
-Now, here is a promise made to those that possess a certain character.
+A parent finds this promise: "The mercy of the Lord is from everlasting to everlasting upon them that fear Him, and His righteousness unto children's children; to such as keep His covenant, and to those that remember His commandments to do them" (Psalm 103:17, 18).
+Now, here is a promise made to those who possess a certain character.
 If any parent is conscious that this is his character, he has a rightful ground to apply it to himself and his family.
-If you have this character, you are bound to make use of this promise in prayer, and believe it, even to your children's children.
+If you are this character, you are bound to make use of this promise in prayer, and believe it, even to your children's children.